Variety pack

 Common process associations: Honey

-Robert’s opinion: Intense flavor profile, comparable to expectations of a Costa Rican natural.
+Robert’s opinion: Intense flavor profile, comparable to expectations of a Costa Rican natural for red fruits.
+I would not select this for florality or delicate notes.

 Colombia, a.k.a.
 Variedad Colombia